Ant2210/budgify/README.md

 -   Social Media Integration for Facebook, LinkedIn & Google - Code from [Abi Harrison Meta Tags Webinar](https://www.youtube.com/watch?v=t-4qqmikIqk).

+All other small code snippets used are referenced in the code as a comment.

 All other code was written by the developer.

 ### Content